Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-The Birthgap Retirement Indicator (BRI) for Switzerland reached 35.1% in 2024, showing minimal change from 34.8% in 2023.
-Over the past five years, the indicator has actually been rising, with an average of 33.4% from 2020 to 2024.
-Compared to the 1990s average of 19.1%, the current level is higher by approximately 16.1 percentage points.
-Switzerland's global ranking places it 20th out of 35 countries, while within Europe it stands at 17th out of 30.
+In 2024, Switzerland's Birthgap Retirement Indicator (BRI) stands at 35.1%, showing only a slight increase from 34.8% in 2023.
+The average BRI over the past five years, spanning 2020 to 2024, is 33.4%, reflecting a rising trend during that period.
+Compared to the 1990s average of 19.1%, the current value is up by approximately 16.1 percentage points.
+On the global stage, Switzerland holds the 20th position among 35 countries, while within Europe, it ranks 17th out of 30.

 Birthgap Retirement Indicator (BRI) over the decades